tristanbatchler/tbat.me/_posts/2024-11-14-godot-golang-mmo-part-7.md

 ---
-title: §07 Adding Objectives + Polishing the Godot 4 Go MMO
+title: "§07 Add Objectives and Polish Your Godot 4 Go MMO to Enhance Gameplay"
-description: So we have a basic functioning MMO, but it's not very fun and movement is a bit janky.
-Let's make things a bit easier on the eyes and keep players engaged with objectives.
+description: "Polish your MMO!
+Cut down on the jank, add objectives to keep players engaged, and refine game movement for a more enjoyable experience."
 redditurl:
 ---